A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Summary

 The resulting HI power spectrum is then used to perform parameter inference.
 Using halo model formalism to calculate the HI power spectrum and including the effects of redshift space distortion, we find that the scales probed by our measurements are dominated by the combination of the HI shot noise and the velocity dispersion.
 Due to the fact that the power spectrum is measured in 1-d $k$-bins, losing the information of the $k_\parallel$ dependence, the parameters are degenerate with each other, leading to a divergence in the fitting.
 Imposing a $\Omega_{\rm HI}$ prior based on existing constraints, we find that preliminary constraints on the HI shot noise, the velocity dispersion, and the HI density profile can be made.
-We also demonstrate that incorporating the HI mass function into the modelling can help mitigate divergence for the shot noise and the velocity parameters, yielding better constraints.
-The HI mass function itself can in turn be constrained.

-Our results show that it is possible to isolate the HI signal from the strong foregrounds using the avoidance technique and obtain a high signal to noise detection, opening the window to observational cosmology on quasi-linear scales.
-These measurements can be used to extract astrophysical information on the HI galaxies, informing us on the accuracy of current hydrodynamic HI simulations \citep{Dave_2019}.
-MeerKAT surveys such as MIGHTEE \citep{MIGHTEE} and Laduma \citep{LADUMA} are currently undertaking deep observations on several fields which will allow to measure the small scale HI power spectrum to extreme precision and provide exquisite constraints on the HI mass function, the halo model and the nature of redshift space distortions on these scales.
+Our results show that it is possible to isolate the HI signal from the strong foregrounds using the avoidance technique, however, they also demonstrate how weak, broadband RFI poses a risk to sensitive cosmological observations.
+This study highlights the need to monitor and control the RFI environment of the next generation of highly sensitive radio telescopes.
+MeerKAT surveys such as MIGHTEE \citep{MIGHTEE} and Laduma \citep{LADUMA} are currently undertaking deep observations on several fields suitable for cosmological analysis.
+If RFI contamination can be mitigated, they will allow to measure the small scale HI power spectrum to high precision and provide exquisite constraints on the HI mass function, the halo model and the nature of redshift space distortions on these scales.